buildcivitas/buildcivitas.github.io/_posts/2021-07-31-building-civitas.md

 companies struggled to source quality answers, Stack Overflow could rely on their unique community dedicated to answering coding questions to build a content library.
-With the effort (and money) saved, the company was able to spend a decade working on it's revenue model.
+With the effort (and money) saved, the company was able to spend a decade working on its revenue model.

 Rome wasn't built in a day and neither was Stack Overflow.
 Fortunately every organization can take immediate actions to cultivate exceptional